 c.
 Full Description: When the user expands the short description, it expands into a full one.
 The character limit for this is a maximum of 4000 characters.

 While writing the title and description of your application you need to keep in your mind that this is the content through which people would relate their requirements with your services.
 Be easy, friendly and keep keywords in your mind as you might have to include them for App optimization process.
 You might have to take the help of marketing guys here so that you can simply win over the competition.
 You have to take care of such factors especially when you have a lot of competitors in the market.

 6. Graphic Assets:

-Your app’s graphic assets would be all the media content that you want to publish along with app.
-They might be images, screenshots, promotional videos etc. Feature graphics, images and an icon of high resolution are the must have things, rest you are free to include other media things as well.
+Your app’s graphic assets would be all the media content that you want to publish along with the app.
+They might be images, screenshots, promotional videos, etc. Feature graphics, images, and an icon of high resolution are the must-have things, rest you are free to include other media things as well.
 There are different sets of requirements for the media content that you upload.
-For example, app icon has to be 512 x 512 with a 32-bit PNG format.
+For example, the app icon has to be 512 x 512 with a 32-bit PNG format.

 7.Language and Translations: